sarahdolan1/PeopleCounterShared/README.md

 ensure: In the code it states the video file name and loaction, so double check that is correct (line 244).

 ## Folders
-mobilenet_ssd => Contains the MobileNet SSD model used (prototxt and caffe files)
-example_inputs => Contains an example video to use for the input argument
-example_outputs => Contains the outputs given by the example input video
-pyimagesearch => Contains further code used to support the main people counter files
+mobilenet_ssd => Contains the MobileNet SSD model used (prototxt and caffe files) pyimagesearch => Contains further code used to support the main people counter files pycache => Contains a random configuration of files

 ## Setup